How to Reduce Customer Churn: A Practical SaaS Playbook

 Pick one action that correlates with retention.
 For a dashboard tool, it might be “connected their data source.”
 For a project management app, “created a second project.”
 For an email tool, “sent their first campaign.”

 Then measure how many new signups reach that milestone within their first 7 days.
-If less than 40% activate in week one, your onboarding is the churn problem — not your pricing, not your features, not your competitors.
+If less than 40% activate in week one, your onboarding is the customer churn problem, not your pricing, not your features, not your competitors.

 Implementation: add a single event to your analytics.
 Track the percentage weekly.
 When it drops, investigate.
 When it rises, double down on whatever changed.